scythe-suite/danake/docs/src/design/auth.md

   S ->> C: sends cookie
 </div>

-It must be clear that, since sharing the *routing cookie* among students is not impossible, **the present flow is quite weak**: anyone student with the same cookie will be routed to the same development environment.
+It must be clear that, since sharing the *routing cookie* among students and third parties is not impossible, **the present flow is quite weak**: any client with the same cookie will be routed to the same development environment.

-As a form of mitigation, the *reverse proxy* requires an HTTPS connection and keeps a timed log of *routing cookie* and *SSL Session ID* pairs it handles (see [RFC 246](https://tools.ietf.org/html/rfc5246) for a description of the TLS Handshake and Session ID); this means that it will be very hard to conceal *routing cookie* sharing among different browsers.
-Another possible mitigation would be to restrict access to the *code server* from a single IP (the one of the first connection); given the instability of consumer networks (that moreover are often NAT-ed), this alternative seems, if more secure, less viable.
+As a form of mitigation, the *reverse proxy* requires a HTTPS connection and keeps a timed log of *routing cookie* and *SSL Session ID* pairs it handles (see [RFC 246](https://tools.ietf.org/html/rfc5246) for a description of the TLS Handshake and Session ID); this means that it will be very hard to conceal *routing cookie* sharing among different browsers.
+Another possible mitigation would be to restrict access to the *code server* from a single IP (the one of the first connection); given the instability of consumer networks (that moreover are often NAT-ed), this alternative seems less viable, even if more secure.

-The collected pictures will be used by a human verifier during the exam, or shortly after its end, to identify the students; immediately after the identification, the pictures can be discarder (for privacy compliance).
-Given that the *routing cookie* can only be obtained legally in the instant the picture is shot, the present flow ensures that, in case of cookie sharing, the identified student can't repudiate to have illegally offered her own credentials to another student.
+The collected pictures will be used by a human verifier during the exam, or shortly after its end, to identify the students; immediately after the identification, the pictures can be discarded (for privacy compliance).
+Given that the *routing cookie* can only be obtained legally in the instant the picture is shot, the present flow ensures that, in case of cookie sharing, the identified student can not repudiate to have illegally offered her own credentials to a third person.